kubeguard/guard/docs/reference/guard_get_installer.md

       --addr string        Address (host:port) of guard server. (default "10.96.10.96:9844") -h, --help               help for installer
   -n, --namespace string   Name of Kubernetes namespace used to run guard server. (default "kube-system")
-      --pki-dir string     Path to directory where pki files are stored. (default "~/.guard")
+      --pki-dir string     Path to directory where pki files are stored. (default "/home/tamal/.guard") --rbac               If true, uses RBAC with operator and database objects
 ```

 ### Options inherited from parent commands